stinethebean/DevCampTraining/02.Setting up the Environments/hands-on-lab.md

 - Create a basic cloud-hosted app to test the environment

 ##Prerequisites
-- Visual Studio 2013 for Windows 8
+- Visual Studio 2013 for Windows 8.1 with O365 dev tools installed

 ##Exercises
 The hands-on lab includes the following exercises:<br/>